 “Now faith is the substance of things hoped for, the evidence of things not seen”Heb 11:1 KJV

-Sometimes there was so much that I yearned to do, and so little that seemed to be happening.
+I have often yearned to do so much while feeling the sting of accomplishing so little.
 Time seemed to be flying by at breakneck speed, yet seemed to be standing still for me.
 I am sure that some of you have felt the same impatience and regret.

-Does that disqualify you, or set you back from fulfilling your purpose, as an artist in His service?
-Most definitely not!
+Does that disqualify you or set you back from fulfilling your purpose as an artist in His service?

-As Christians we are heirs of an incredible redemption, in every area of our lives.
+As Christians we are heirs of a redemption that should affect every area of our lives.
 Hope and faith is the currency for that redemption.

 Like a sculptor fashioning a work of art, God promises to redeem everything - including our lost time.
 He works with our weaknesses and our passions, our failures and our hard work, our rebellion as well as our apathy.

-Each of us is a complex mixture that He uses as the raw material, to create something that will be beautiful in its time.
+All the twists an turns of our lives, if yielded to Him, He will use as raw material to create something beautiful in its time.
 While He works, our sense of the temporal is replaced with a deep, intuitive understanding of the eternal.
 That too is a beautiful process.

-All of His work is mysterious and unfathomable.
-Occasionally we comprehend some aspect of it.
+His work is mysterious and unfathomable and we ought not to trust our assessment of it.
+Occasionally we may comprehend some aspect of it.
 But whether we do or not, the work goes on.

-Watching a sculptor at work can be a similarly confusing experience, for one who is not an artist.
+Watching a sculptor at work can be a similarly confusing experience for one who is not an artist.
 Clay is slapped on and everything looks misshapen.
 Spaces are gouged out, and tools cut, carve, press, punch, squeeze and slice.
-Nothing makes much sense to the viewer (which is why demonstrations of the process, are such a crowd-pleaser at many art events!)
+Nothing makes much sense to the viewer (which is why demonstrations are such a crowd-pleaser at many art events!)

-So today, instead of despairing about the past, invest the precious currency of hope and faith in His promise.
+So today, instead of despairing about the past, invest the precious currency of hope and faith in His many promises.